Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 **/ˈsiːnɪk/**
 Having or providing beautiful views of the surrounding countryside.
 > The Crown Lagoon Hotel has 150 rooms, each with a scenic view of the city.

+#### substantial
+**/səbˈstænʃəl/**
+Considerable in size, amount, or importance.
+> Angelia Financial recently announced substantial changes to its benefits package that were greeted enthusiastically by its staff.
 #### renowned
 Kasem Ngam is a renowned speaker and author from Nonthaburi hailand.